fardog/secureoperator/CONTRIBUTING.md

   redistributed consistent with this project or the open source license(s) involved.

-## Acknowledgements
+## Attribution

-This document is taken from the following sources:
+This document is adapted from the following sources:

 * [CONTRIBUTING.md][]
 * [OPEN Open Source][openopen]